thisishaykins/tictactoe_libgdx/README.md

-tictactoe_libgdx
+tictactoe by libgdx (In progress...)
 ================

-tictactoe demo app in libgdx - android/ios/html5/desktop cross-platform